collective/collective.checkdocs/README.txt

 showdocs
 ---------

-Run long_description through reST to HTML converter and display the result in a local webbrowser.
+Run long_description through reST to HTML converter and display the result in a local web browser.
 Runs a web server in port 6969 until CTRL+C is pressed.

 Example::